- Under current restrictions, workplaces in metropolitan Melbourne are closed unless the workplace is part of a permitted industry.

 Do the permitted workplaces restrictions apply across Victoria or only in metropolitan Melbourne?

 Permitted workplaces apply to businesses in metropolitan Melbourne.
-Permitted workplaces restrictions also apply to some high-risk industries such as abattoirs and meat processing businesses that also operate in regional Victoria.
+Permitted workplaces restrictions also apply to some high-risk industries such as abattoirs and meat and seafood processing businesses that also operate in regional Victoria.
 Third Step restrictions apply to regional Victoria.

 My business is allowed to continue to operate – how do I get permits for my staff?

-Employees working in permitted industries who cannot work from home will be required to carry a new ‘Permitted Worker Permit’ when travelling to and from work.
+Employees working in permitted industries who cannot work from home will be required to carry a ‘Permitted Worker Permit’ when travelling to and from work.

 More information on how to apply for a worker permit can be found here.